basehub-ai/launch-week-template/README.md

 - 🔸 Perfect for startups launching features
 - 🔸 Fully editable from BaseHub
+- 🔸 (optional) Newsletter with email sending with React Email + Resend
 - 🔸 Requires just a BaseHub account and a deployment platform—no other service

 ## Stack